xalaida/laravel-nuxt-docker/README.md

 Feel free to explore it and add your commands if you need them.

 #### Aliases
-Also, there is _aliases.sh_ file which you can apply with command:
+Also, there is the _aliases.sh_ file which you can apply with command:
 ```
 source aliases.sh
 ```
-_Note that you should always run this command when you open the terminal._
+_Note that you should always run this command when you open the new terminal instance._

 It helps to execute commands from different containers a bit simpler: